The Basics of HIV

 In Australia, there is no longer a risk of contracting HIV through donated blood and blood products as all donated blood, organs, tissues and semen are screened for HIV.

-You can get confidential advice any time about HIV by calling 13 HEALTH (13 43 84) or contacting one of Queensland’s HIV organisations.
+You can get confidential advice any time about HIV by calling 13 HEALTH (13 43 84).

 If you think you may have been recently exposed to HIV, call 13 HEALTH (13 43 84) ASAP to discuss how you can access PEP emergency treatment which may prevent infection.
 You must commence PEP treatment within 72 hours after your risk of exposure.
 Click here for more information on PEP emergency treatment .